harihaysrun/coffee/README.md

 - I, the site owner, assume that users are here to look for new shops
 - If they don't know that a certain shop exists, they won't know or have any keywords to search up in the discover box
 - I would want the users to click on the shop markers and not rely heavily on the discover box
-- When they've already bookmarked certain shops, they would be more inclined to search for the names that intrigue them
+- When they've already bookmarked several shops, they would be more inclined to search through that bookmarks list